 DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

-The Pilot of 'Aboriginal Teenager Life Skills' RTV Social Inclusion Early Intervention Programme or ATLSEIP or Business Plan means ten of the larger companies in Australia in their particular industry, hereinafter known as Ten Corporate Sponsors, provide three employees each approaching retirement, or recently retired, known as Three Philanthropic Elder Colleagues, to partially Administer and fully Fund the Life Skills Philanthropic Service Movement that would deliver Six Mentor Guidance Topics to 140 Accepted Year 9 Aboriginal Students who live in the Selected Six Townships In The Northern Territory With A Population >2000 who form Ten Regional Township Teams (comprising fourteen Accepted Year 9 Aboriginal Students each).
+The Pilot of 'Aboriginal Teenager Life Skills' RTV Social Inclusion Early Intervention Philanthropic Programme or ATLSEIPP or Business Plan means ten of the larger companies in Australia in their particular industry, hereinafter known as Ten Corporate Sponsors, provide three employees each approaching retirement, or recently retired, known as Three Philanthropic Elder Colleagues, to partially Administer and fully Fund the Life Skills Philanthropic Service Movement that would deliver Six Mentor Guidance Topics to 140 Accepted Year 9 Aboriginal Students who live in the Selected Six Townships In The Northern Territory With A Population >2000 who form Ten Regional Township Teams (comprising fourteen Accepted Year 9 Aboriginal Students each).

 During the 'Aboriginal Teenager Life Skills' Coverage Period, the 140 Accepted Year 9 Aboriginal Students -